 There’s a long list of black movies that have wonderful performances, great production value and that are pleasurable to watch.
-Here’s a list of the narrative (fictional) films featuring black actors and directors (“black films”) that we feel are essential viewing.
+Here’s a list of the narrative (fictional) African-American films featuring black actors and directors (“black films”) that we feel are essential viewing.

 What’s the criteria for being an essential black narrative film?
 The movie must include one or more of the following characteristics:

 1) The movie must have or have had a historical or cultural impact in the field of cinema.

 2) The film must exhibit above average quality in story, performance, and/or direction.

 3) The movie must represent people of African descent in a positive light.

 EARLIEST MEMORIES OF AFRICAN AMERICAN MOVIES – AN EDITORIAL

 What African American films mean to me…. — The earliest movies starring black people I can remember were TV movies on Dr. Martin Luther King, Jr. and the epic mini-series “ROOTS.”
 Think about that.
 Okay, I’m a mid-70s baby, so I don’t really remember Blaxploitation movies.
 It’s kind of sad that I can’t think of any movies I watched as a child that were written by and featured black actors.
 Maybe I need to think a little harder.